kartoza/osgs/README.md

 cat ~/.ssh/authorized_keys > scp_conf/gis_projects
 ```

 Or copy them in by other means.
-Each file you create in scp_conf will be a user name when the scp container runs, with it’s own directory in the storage volume, unless an explicit storage volume has been pre-defined (see list of these below).
+Each file you create in scp_conf will be a user
+name when the scp container runs, with it’s own directory in the storage
+volume, unless an explicit storage volume has been pre-defined (see list of
+these below).
 Each file should contain a list of public keys.
-If you add a key at some point, or a new user file, you may need to restart the container:
+If you add a key
+at some point, or a new user file, you may need to restart the container:

 ```
 docker-compose profile=scp restart
 ```

 The following scp shares are made for the various purposes listed below.
+You
-You need to follow the same pattern of creating a config file for each.
-These shares each have a dedicated volume associated with it which is also mounted into the associated server container.
+need to follow the same pattern of creating a config file for each.
+These

-User Key File in scp_config	Named Volume	Mounted To	Notes
+shares each have a dedicated volume associated with it which is also mounted
+into the associated server container.

 ---